Best estate cars for 2020

 Where once estate cars were all about sheer load capacity, they’ve been reinvented somewhat in recent years.
 Manufacturers have renamed them ‘sports wagons’, ‘sports tourers’ and other such dynamic names, and have put greater emphasis on the styling and driving dynamics of what is traditionally a worthy but dull class of car.

 Sometimes the desire for eye-catching design comes at the expense of practicality.
 In our tests we’ve discovered some estates that actually have less usable loadspace than their saloon counterparts, whether it be due to sloping rooflines or other design features.
-Each of our car reviews has accurate measurements of usable loadspace in litres, with the seats both up and down, so you can compare models in detail.
+Each of our has accurate measurements of usable loadspace in litres, with the seats both up and down, so you can compare models in detail.

 Of course, an advantage of estate cars is a larger boot opening; there's the option to load all the way to the ceiling and fold down the rear seats more effectively.